SachaCardonna/SachaCardonna.github.io/_pages/more.md

 </style>
 <details>
 <summary><strong>Access to education</strong></summary>
 I am committed to helping bridge the gap in access to higher education, particularly for students from underrepresented or disadvantaged backgrounds.
 Since 2024, I have for example supervised several MathC2 workshops, national programs in France aimed at high school students from under-resourced schools and often with a strong focus on encouraging young women to pursue scientific studies.
 I have also participated in multiple high school outreach events where I presented my work and the broader world of applied mathematics in concrete and relatable terms.
 In my own teaching at the university, I make it a priority to build strong, individualized connections with students.
 I meet with many of them one-on-one to ensure they feel supported, especially those who may lack familiarity with the expectations and codes of academic environments, as I did in the past.
 I am deeply convinced that social class remains the most structural and persistent form of inequality in access to academic and scientific careers.
 I intend to continue working closely with highly motivated students whose families are not traditionally connected to the world of higher education or research.
 Beyond outreach, I aim to develop my own accessible teaching resources; in particular, content designed to demystify mathematics and scientific studies for students who may lack early exposure or institutional support.
 My long-term goal is to help make our field more welcoming and comprehensible to those who are often kept at its margins.
-But as I am still a student, this can wait. ☺
+But as I am still a student, this can wait...

 </details>